oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/peopelsoft/psft-starterpack/files/PeopleSoftMigrationTemplate.md

 *Use this template ONLY for new cloud deployments and remove it for brownfield deployments.*

 An OCI Landing Zone sets the foundations for a secure tenancy, providing design best practices and operational control over OCI resources.
-A Landing Zone also simplifies the onboarding of workloads and teams, with clear patterns for network isolation and segregation of duties in the organization, which sets the cloud operating model for day two operations.
+A Landing Zone also simplifies the onboarding of workloads and teams, with clear patterns for network isolation and segregation of duties in the organization, which sets the cloud operating model for day-to-day operations.

 Oracle highly recommends the use of an OCI Landing Zone for any deployment.
 Use these [guidelines](https://github.com/oracle-devrel/technology-engineering/blob/main/landing-zones/commons/lz_solution_definition.md) to set up your OCI Landing Zone, including design considerations, approaches, and solutions to use.